uabrc/uabrc.github.io/docs/data_management/data_responsibilities.md

 If the owner of the data was your student or staff in your lab, then the first choice is probably best (two-levels up supervisor).
 If the data owner was in a different department or special approval is required (for example a professor in the dept of medicine wanting access to data from a student in the school of engineering), select "Dean, C-level, or Trusted Designee" for the "Approval Type" field.
 If written approval can be provided directly by the former personnel, you can bypassed completing the form for request.

-To simplify data access and management, it is recommended to store critical research data in shared storage areas that are accessible to or owned by the responsible PI.
+To simplify data access and management, it is recommended to store critical research data in shared storage areas that are accessible to or owned by the responsible PI, with ownership transfer initiated as needed.
 If you need help with data management process, please send a support ticket via <support@listserv.uab.edu>, and we will guide you through these steps.

 ## User responsibilities with UAB-IT policies